The Story of Eucalypts in Australia

 Textiles:

-In recent years Eucalyptus trees have been used to create a fabric called TENCEL.
-The eucalyptus wood is turned into a pulp, which can then be spun into fibres that creates the fabric.
-99.95% of water used in the manufacturing process is recycled using a closed loop system.
-The fabric is also biodegradable as it is made from natural cellulose fibres.
+In recent years Eucalyptus trees have been used to create an eco-friendly fabric called TENCEL.
+The eucalyptus wood is ground into a pulp, which can then be spun into fibres that creates the fabric.
+This fabric is more sustainable as it 99% less water compared to traditional cotton.
+The fabric is also biodegradable as it is made from natural fibres, unlike polyester.

 Fragrance: